GLAM datasets

 • This step processes booleans and scalars, although booleans are not supported by GLAM.

-• For boolean metrics the process aggregates their values with the following rule: "never" if all values for a metric are false, "always" if all values are true, and sometimes if there's a mix.
+• For boolean metrics the process aggregates their values with the following rule: "never" if all values for a metric are false, "always" if all values are true, and "sometimes" if there's a mix.

 • For scalar and keyed_scalar probes the process starts by building the buckets per metric, then it generates wildcards for os and app_build_id.
 It then aggregates all submissions from the same client_id under one row and assigns the user_count column to it with the following rule: 10 if os is "Windows" and channel is "release", 1 otherwise.
 After that it finishes by aggregating the rows per metric, placing the scalar values in their appropriate buckets and summing up all user_count values for that metric.